wellennery/wellennery/README.md

 ### Hi there!
 I'm Wellen <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="5%">

-- 🔭 I’m currently working as a Legal Business Analyst
+- 🔭 I’m currently working as a Data Analyst

-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Python, R and SQL for Data Science and Analytics

-- 👯 I’m looking to collaborate on Data Science projects

 - 🤔 I’m looking for help with Data Treatment and Deployment